Skip to main content

 Solution

-An entirely remote study of the effects of the pandemic on the health and well-being of U.S. older adults.
+NORC conducted an entirely remote study of the effects of the pandemic on the health and well-being of U.S. older adults.

 With support from the National Institute of Aging as an administrative supplement to the National Social Life, Health, and Aging Project (NSHAP), NORC fielded the NSHAP COVID-19 Study from September 2020 through January 2021, yielding responses from 2,672 older adults.
 This was the first time the NSHAP sample was surveyed solely through remote means, including web, phone, and paper-and-pencil modes of participation.
 Our remote methods permitted the safe collection of timely health survey data in the early phases of the pandemic when vaccinations were not yet available to the public.